 1.1.
 For tests on child restraints, the trolley, carrying the seat only, shall have a mass greater than 380 kg.
-For tests on Child Restraint Systems in the "specific vehicle’ ISOFIX" category, the trolley with the attached vehicle structure shall have a mass greater than 800 kg.
+For tests on Enhanced Child Restraint Systems in the "specific vehicle’ ISOFIX" category, the trolley with the attached vehicle structure shall have a mass greater than 800 kg.

 2. Calibration screen